infor-design/enterprise-wc/src/components/ids-expandable-area/README.md

 - `container` allows you to further style the main container element
 - `header` allows you to further style the header element
 - `pane` allows you to further style the pane element
+- `pane-content` allows you to further style the pane content
 - `footer` allows you to further style the footer element

 ## Events